We see ethical management as the basis for coexisting with society

 To ensure that awareness of sustainability based on our corporate philosophy and CSR Policy reaches each and every employee, the GS Yuasa Group conducts training programs on sustainability issues in the form of meetings at each workplace.

-These training programs target employees (including fixed-term and dispatched employees) at all workplaces (378 workplaces) of the major business company (GS Yuasa International Ltd.) and Group companies in Japan (21 companies).
+These training programs target employees (including fixed-term and dispatched employees) at all workplaces of the major business company (GS Yuasa International Ltd.) and Group companies in Japan (21 companies).
 Also, the educational materials used in the meetings have been made by the division in charge for each topic and include content related to the circumstances of the Group.
-Vigorous debates took place at many of the meetings held in fiscal 2023, and 99% of the workplaces rated them as meaningful.
+Vigorous debates took place at many of the meetings held in fiscal 2024, and 97% of the workplaces rated them as meaningful.
 We intend to continue running these meetings and upgrading the content to ensure that it is both up-to-date and educational.

 Examples of themes of Sustainability workplace meetings